januszjasinski/KringleCon-IV/README.md

 # KringleCon-IV

 My repository for KringleCon IV.
-Just including some extra stuff I thought may be worth your time looking at.
-First of all, here's an awesome picture.
+Just including some extra stuff I thought may be worth your time looking at but most important of all is [my actual report](https://github.com/januszjasinski/KringleCon-IV/blob/main/report.pdf).

+Report itself is 50 pages and obviously everything else below would take it to several hundred hence why the report is, well, the report I'm submitting :-)

+Anyway, here's an awesome picture.

 ![Turtle](https://github.com/januszjasinski/KringleCon-IV/blob/main/images/turtles.jpeg)